-Coming later in 2015, a joint release on the Millersounds and Owltextures labels, the radiophonic acid-folk horror soundtrack to the 1975 film The Children of the Scorpion.
+Coming in 2016, the radiophonic acid-folk horror soundtrack to the 1975 film The Children of the Scorpion.
 Here is a teaser for the release.

 Silent Night Songs for a Cold Winter's Evening by Angeline Morrison and The Rowan Amber Mill was released on 8th December 2014.
 It is available as a limited edition CDr version exclusively available from Millersounds shop, deluxe download version available from Bandcamp and standard downloads (with four bonus tracks, extra artwork, video ect) are available from our the Millersounds Digital Emporium, iTunes etc. For more information go to the releases section.
 In the meantime you can watch a taster promo for the release and you can also hear Silent Night, and Cold Winter Morning on the players below.